-A High-Frequency Acoustic Recording Package (HARP) was deployed from June 2018 to May 2019 to detect marine mammal and anthropogenic sounds in the Navy's Virginia Capes Range Complex near Norfolk Canyon (NFC).
-The HARP was deployed 75 nm offshore in approximately 1050 m of water.
+A High-Frequency Acoustic Recording Package (HARP) was deployed from May 2019 to May 2020 to detect marine mammal and anthropogenic sounds in the Navy's Virginia Capes Range Complex offshore from Norfolk Canyon (NFC).
+The HARP was deployed 75 nm offshore in approximately 857 m of water.
 The HARP recorded sound in the frequency band 10 Hz-100 kHz.
 Data analysis consisted of analyst scans of long-term spectral averages (LTSAs) and spectrograms, and automated computer algorithm detection when possible.
 Three frequency bands were analyzed for marine mammal vocalizations and anthropogenic sounds: (1) Low-frequency, between 10-500 Hz, (2) Mid-frequency, between 1,000-5,000 Hz, and (3) High-frequency, between 5-100 kHz.

-Elevated ambient sound levels below 100 Hz are predominantly due to basin-wide commercial shipping.
-Peaks in spectrum levels at 20 Hz from mid-September 2018 to March 2019 are related to the seasonally increased presence of fin whales.
+Ambient sound levels of 80-85 dB re $1~\mu Pa^2$ / Hz were observed around 30-60 Hz, predominantly due to basin-wide commercial shipping.
+Peaks in spectrum levels at 20 Hz from mid-September 2019 to early March 2020 were related to the seasonally increased presence of fin whales.
 Sound levels at 200-1000 Hz were higher during winter, related to wind and wave noise from higher sea states.

 Several known odontocete species were detected.
-Cuvier's beaked whale detections were found throughout the recording period but were most abundant in June 2018.
-Gervais'/ True's beaked whales were detected highest from December 2018 to March 2019.
-Sowerby's beaked whales were detected intermittently but were most abundant from December 2018 to March 2019.
-There were no detections of Blainville's beaked whales.
-Kogia spp. echolocation clicks were found in low numbers throughout the recording period but were highest in November 2018.
+Cuvier's beaked whale detections were found throughout the recording period but were highest in December 2019.
+Gervais'/ True's beaked whale echolocation clicks were detected throughout the recording period but were highest in June and August 2019 and in February 2020.
+Sowerby's beaked whale echolocation clicks were detected throughout the recording period but were highest in April 2020.
+Kogia spp. echolocation clicks were found in low numbers throughout the recording period but were highest in September 2019.

-Four types of anthropogenic sounds were identified.
-Low-Frequency Active sonar (LFA) events were detected infrequently with four events occurring in July and December 2018 and in February and March 2019.
-Mid-Frequency Active sonar (MFA) was detected intermittently throughout the recording period but was highest in January 2019.
-High-Frequency Active sonar (HFA) was detected infrequently with two events occurring in November 2018 and January 2019.
-Explosions were detected intermittently with a total of 152 explosions during the recording period and detections highest in late July to August 2018.
+Three types of anthropogenic sounds were identified.
+Low-Frequency Active sonar (LFA) events were detected infrequently with five events occurring in July and December 2019 and in March and April 2020.
+Mid-Frequency Active sonar (MFA) was detected intermittently throughout the recording period but was highest in September 2019.
+Explosions were detected intermittently with a total of 275 explosions during the recording period and detections highest in late October 2019.